villinoid/systems_chess/README.md

     - You can load this game in later when re-connecting the client and typing in the name
 - To exit, both players and server need to "Ctrl+C" - Otherwise the server will attempt a reconnection.

+### Notes
+- The terminal being used has to support unicode output
+- Please use a terminal with a white background
+    - If a dark background is used, the pieces will have inverted colors

 ### Bugs/Limitations
 - When attempting a reconnection, the disconnected user's turn will be skipped.